 “Initially, my decision to study physical geography (BSc) was guided by the idea to further understand earth surface-related processes at the interface of natural to social science.
 Quickly, this idea became a fundamental theme in my life – to explore and to discover, to dream and to understand,” she says.

-“Studying geography satisfied this need as did an apprenticeship at a journalism academy in Munich parallel to my bachelor studies.
-I moved on, more focused on soil science in my MSc studies, after I was given the chance to study in England and to gain internship experience at AgResearch in Palmerston North.”
+“Studying geography satisfied this need as did an apprenticeship at a journalism academy in Munich parallel to my bachelor studies".
+Her focus on soil science in her MSc studies gave her the chance gain internship experience at AgResearch in Palmerston North.”

 Hours of fieldwork spent on a farm in the Manawatu initiated a process which, two years later, made her decide to start a PhD and to return to New Zealand.

 Anne’s current work falls under the NZAGRC’s Plants and Greenhouse Gases research programme which focusses on three key areas: